LordHarsh/LordHarsh/README.md

    * Its gonna be fun...🤩
 * Create a ML algorithm to play chess.
   * Learn and understand `reinforcement learning`, then create an algorithm which can play chess with itself and create new stratigies from scratch.
-  * Then make it play my school's chess club members.😂
+  * Then make it play chess club members.😂